puppeteer/puppeteer/docs/api/puppeteer.page.md

 Wait for the `selector` to appear in page.
 If at the moment of calling the method the `selector` already exists, the method will return immediately.
 If the `selector` doesn't appear after the `timeout` milliseconds of waiting, the function will throw.

+**Remarks:**

+The optional Parameter in Arguments `options` are:

+- `visible`: A boolean wait for element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
+Defaults to `false`.

+- `hidden`: Wait for element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
+Defaults to `false`.

+- `timeout`: maximum time to wait for in milliseconds.
+Defaults to `30000` (30 seconds).
+Pass `0` to disable timeout.
+The default value can be changed by using the [Page.setDefaultTimeout()](./puppeteer.page.setdefaulttimeout.md) method.

 </td></tr>
 <tr><td>